-Project AMIDST is a Market Improvement Fund (ref: 2021-R1-008) collaboration project between Anglian Water and MOSL to investigate the feasibility of Wholesalers providing smart AMI monthly meter reads directly into CMOS.
+Project AMIDST is a Market Improvement Fund (ref: 2021-R1-008) collaboration project between Anglian Water and MOSL to investigate the feasibility of Wholesalers providing a monthly meter reading directly into CMOS where a Smart AMI meter is installed.

-As smart metering becomes increasingly widespread the opportunity to provide reads directly to CMOS will ensure the benefits are maximised and it will help future proof the market.
+As smart metering becomes increasingly widespread, the opportunity to provide reads directly to CMOS will ensure the benefits are maximised and it will help to future proof the market.